rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 ### DSDT

-Generation of DSDT is not part of this tutorial, have a look at this repository: [danieleds/Asus-UX32VD-Hackintosh](https://github.com/danieleds/Asus-UX32VD-Hackintosh/tree/master/src/DSDT)
+Generation of DSDT is not covered by this tutorial, have a look at: [danieleds/Asus-UX32VD-Hackintosh](https://github.com/danieleds/Asus-UX32VD-Hackintosh/tree/master/src/DSDT)

 ---